 Jeffrey Wool is the Secretary-general of the Aviation Working Group, a not-for-profit international industry group that works on the development of policies, regulations and rules designed to facilitate advanced international aviation financing and leasing.
-Jeffrey acts in that capacity on secondment from Holland & Knight, a leading international law firm.
-Jeffrey coordinates all AWG activity and has since its inception in 1994.
+Jeffrey acts in that capacity on secondment from Watson Farley & Williams LLP, where he is a senior global advisor based in their New York and London offices.
+Jeffrey coordinates all AWG activity since its inception in 1994.

-Jeffrey is also a senior research fellow at Harris Manchester College, Oxford, and an affiliate member of the law faculty, University of Oxford.
-Jeffrey was the second instructor (following, and then jointly with, prof. Roy Goode) of the now globally-instructed course, transnational commercial law.
+Jeffrey was a senior research fellow at Harris Manchester College, Oxford, a Fellow at the Commercial Law Centre, and an affiliate member of the law faculty at the University of Oxford from 2011 – 2023.
+He taught transnational commercial law jointly with Prof. Roy Goode at Oxford from 1995 – 1998.
 He then led the initial development of its course materials and was key to its advancement.
-He is a senior advisor to UNIDROIT and president of the UNIDROIT Foundation.
-He was professor of global business law at the University of Washington School of Law from 2011-2019, where he was the founding co-director of its global business law institute and developed a new course on international business compliance.
+He was also a professor of global business law at the University of Washington School of Law from 2011-2019, where he was the founding co-director of its global business law institute and developed a new course on international business compliance.

 Jeffrey is currently coordinating the development by AWG of the Global Aircraft Trading System (GATS), a fully electronic platform for the transfer of aircraft subject to leases.
 See www.e-gats.aero